 An exhibition of over fifty artists representing a full spectrum of disabilities is being held at Mitchell International Airport.
-The Art Exhibition will be on display from October 2nd - October 22nd.
-The Artist's Reception is being held at Mitchell International Airport’s main concourse on Thursday, October 2nd at 11:00 A.M.
+The Art Exhibition dates for 2016 are still yet to be determined.
+The Artist's Reception will be held at Mitchell International Airport’s main concourse.

 The Airport show will once again ask the public to share their comments about the artwork.
 Many passengers wrote messages sending support and encouragement to the artists.
 Click here to see the messages that were posted in previous years of the event.
 This year, travelers will be asked to vote for their favorite artist in which the top artists will receive cash prizes.

-If you are looking for to enter some of your artwork into the Art Exhibition or are looking for Art Sales information, please contact Mike Bonk or Email him by clicking here
+If you are looking for to enter some of your artwork into the Art Exhibition or are looking for Art Sales information, please contact Mike Bonk.

 Entry forms for the Art Exhibition can be found by clicking here.